acuna-public/AndroDesign/README.md

 # AndroDesign
-AndroDesign is a power and elegant design library for Android
+AndroDesign is an elegant wrapper for Android design library